 Early coordination and pre-consultation with the U.S. Fish and Wildlife Service (USFWS) and National Marine Fisheries Service (NMFS) have been ongoing since the feasibility study began in 2020.
-Consultation was initiated for NEPA, ESA, and EFH with USFWS, Pacific Islands Fish and Wildlife Office (PIFWO), NMFS Pacific Islands Regional Office (PIRO) Habitat Conservation Division, and NMFS PIRO Division Protected Resources Division via email on November 9, 2021.
+Consultation was initiated for the purposes of fulfilling the National Environmental Policy Act (NEPA), the Fish and Wildlife Coordination Act (FWCA), ESA, and MSA with USFWS, Pacific Islands Fish and Wildlife Office (PIFWO), NMFS Pacific Islands Regional Office (PIRO) Habitat Conservation Division, and NMFS PIRO Protected Resources Division via email on November 9, 2021.
 UFWS PIFWO provided a species list on February 23, 2022, and the Final FWCA Scope of work on August 10, 2022.
-Because American Samoa was essentially closed to travel for 2022, UFWS PIFWO completed FWCA surveys on Ofu on February 16, 2023, and a Draft FWCA report/preliminary findings provided on March 23, 2023.
+Due to travel restrictions to American Samoa in 2022, UFWS PIFWO completed FWCA surveys on Ofu on February 16, 2023, and a Draft FWCA report/preliminary findings was provided to USACE on May 15, 2023.
 Information from that draft is incorporated herein.

-Project Purpose and Need
+1.1 Project Purpose and Need

 The purpose of the Proposed Project is to construct emergency shoreline stabilization (tribar revetment) along 500 ft of shoreline at the western edge of the Ofu Airport runway on the island of Ofu in the U.S. Territory of American Samoa to protect critical transportation infrastructure.
 Without this project, current airport operations are at high risk of shutdown due to closure of the runway.